 The first baby chick is hatched at the Museum.
 Now located in the Genetics: Decoding Life exhibit, the Baby Chick Hatchery still excites and amazes guests.

-The Apollo 8 capsule arrives and becomes the centerpiece of a growing space exhibit at the Museum.
+The Apollo 8 capsule arrives and becomes the centerpiece of a growing space exhibit at MSI.

 The Henry Crown Space Center opens.

-The Museum celebrates its 70th birthday.
-The permanent exhibit and technological wonder ToyMaker 3000 debuts, featuring an automated assembly line of 12 robots that make 300 toy tops in an hour.
+The Museum celebrates its 70th birthday and having welcomed more than 160 million guests in its history.
+The permanent exhibit and technological wonder ToyMaker 3000 debuts, featuring an automated assembly line of 12 robots that make 300 toy tops an hour.

 In June, the new U-505 Submarine exhibit opens to the public.
 The Museum’s prized vessel is now part of an indoor, 35,000-square-foot interactive exhibit that tells the story of its dramatic capture.

-The Museum develops and opens Leonardo da Vinci: Man, Inventor Genius in April.
+MSI develops and opens Leonardo da Vinci: Man, Inventor Genius in April 2006.
 This exhibit is the most comprehensive exhibit on Leonardo da Vinci to be presented in the United States.

 The Museum opens a renovated Transportation Gallery, which interprets the history of flight in a new, spectacular overhead display.
 The Farm, becomes Farm Tech, a modernized exhibit addressing current farming technologies and improvements, and the Henry Crown Space Center is renovated to include new exhibits, interactive units and displays on the history and future of space travel.

-The Museum's 75th Anniversary celebration takes place in June to commemorate the day the Museum first opened its doors: June 19, 1933.
-Throughout 2008, the Museum celebrates this landmark year with original, world-premiere temporary exhibits including The Glass Experience, an exploration of the science and art behind glass and glassmaking; and Smart Home: Green + Wired, a three-story modular, eco-friendly exhibit home built on the Museum's property.
+MSI’s 75th anniversary is celebrated throughout the year with a special six-day celebration held in June.
+The landmark year is also heralded with original, world-premiere temporary exhibits including The Glass Experience, an exploration of the science and art behind glass and glassmaking; and Smart Home: Green + Wired, a three-story, eco-friendly exhibit home built on the Museum’s property.

 - Happening Now